“I just don’t get him.”

 Get him diagnosed

+Tell him Bill Gates and Mark Zuckerberg (definitely) probably have Aspergers, as does much of Silicon Valley and Wall Street.
+To start have him take this online test we offer free.
 Then if he shows enough symptoms, book an appointment for neurospychological testing.
-This in depth assessment will tell him conclusively if he is on spectrum or not.
+This in-depth assessment will tell him conclusively if he is on spectrum or not.

 Show him the ‘numbers’